-- Promoting savings and financial discipline for youth, educators and people in remote areas as a part of GSB's holistic area-based development initiatives GSB Huam Jai Hak Khun Nan.
-This program was tailored to suit the specific context of each community and its an extension to GSB's regular efforts to promote financial literacy, savings, and discipline. - Ban Huai Fong community: A total of 309 participants, including students, teachers, educational personnel, and members of the community enterprise, joined the activities.
+- · Promoting savings and financial discipline for youth, educators and people in remote areas - Ban Huai Fong community: A total of 309 participants, including students, teachers, educational personnel, and members of the community enterprise, joined the activities.
 The total accumulated savings amounted to THB 1.04 million. - Ban Piang So community: A total of 155 participants, including students, teachers, and educational personnel, joined the activities.
 The total accumulated savings amounted to THB 458,017 - Implementing career development and community entrepreneurship through programs such as GSB Vocational Career Development for Communities, Micro-Entrepreneur Development Program, GSB Polytechnic Vocational Program, GSB Yuwaphat Rakthin Program to equip community members with practical skills for employment, support them to adapt to economic changes and create value for their local products.
 GSB partnered with 54 technical colleges to deliver 21 vocational training courses, partnered with 88 polytechnic colleges to deliver 180 training courses, and supported the development of 162 communities, contributing to local economic resilience and sustainable livelihood. - Implementing entrepreneurship development and SME / startup empowerment through programs such as GSB Smart Start Idea, GSB Smart Startup Company, GSB Step & Boost Up, Grooming Program for Micropreneurs, GSB Franchise Standard, GSB Step in Innovator Network (GSB x NIA) to develop creative thinking, business skills, and real-world experience among students and aspiring entrepreneurs.
 In 2024, 548 student projects were submitted from 68 universities, 31,926 individuals received business training, and 160 new startups were established.
 3,629 entrepreneurs participated in Step & Boost Up, 2,224 launched franchise businesses, and 108 innovation-based entrepreneurs were created.

 - Implementing holistic area-based community development.
 The project is developed into a comprehensive model for inclusive development that focuses on three key dimensions: economic, social, and environmental.
 The goal is to enable communities to increase income, gain financial knowledge, build savings, and improve their overall quality of life.
 In addition, the project is tailored to the local context, ensuring responsiveness to community-specific needs and conditions.
-The first project was implemented in five remote villages in Nan province, followed by a new project being implemented on Libong Island, Trang province. - GSB Huam Jai Hak Khun Nan initiative: In collaboration with the Mae Fah Luang Foundation under Royal Patronage.
+The first project was implemented in five remote villages in Nan province, followed by a new project being implemented on Libong Island, Trang province. - GSB Huam Jai Hak Khon Nan initiative: In collaboration with the Mae Fah Luang Foundation under Royal Patronage.
 We selected five villages in Khun Nan Subdistrict, Chalerm Phrakiat District, Nan Province Ban Piang So, Ban Huai Fong, Ban Sajuk, Ban Sakieng, and Ban Huai Toei for development across nine dimensions, covering quality of life, economic, social and community aspects.
 The initiative benefited 11,598 individuals, contributing to long-term self-reliance and improved well-being. - Expanding holistic area-based development to Southern Thailand through a holistic area-based model: Koh Libong, Kantang District, Trang Province, to replicate the success of the Nan model.
 The project focuses on livelihood enhancement, debt resolution, education, environmental management, public health, financial literacy, and infrastructure development.
 In 2024, the initiative benefited 3,336 individuals, strengthening local resilience and quality of life.